 Giving up Corporate America to be a Search Marketing Consultant

 In 2015 I had at least 20 people come to me wanting to or needing to, due to a layoff, become a Search Marketing Consultant.
-For the most part I gave them all the same advice and wanted to share some of that advice with others not in my circle of friends.
+For the most part I gave them all the same advice and wanted to share some of it with others not in my circle of friends.
 Note, most of these people I talk to are coming from corporate jobs and this post is tailored to my experiences with them.
 I will work on a second for agency people, as it is often a few other things they have to consider.
-There is the third category of people that I have talked to which are younger solo consultants, which are scrappy and want smaller projects to pay the bills and are not looking for larger scale projects.
+There is the third category of people that I have talked to which are younger solo consultants, who are scrappy and want smaller projects to pay the bills and are not looking for larger scale projects.

 Are you prepared financially?

-This is the big one as t often has significant impact on the family.
+This is the big one as t often has a significant impact on the family.
 In many cases the layoffs come with a nice severance package so they have some money for a while.
 It is very hard to start making money in the first month.

 Tools and Technology – All those tools the agency had you need to buy yourself.
 While you don’t need one of the Enterprise Search Tools you will need a handful of tools and a decent computer and that will cost you some money.